scottduff/WVU_CYBR_520_Group/CIC_IDS_2017_Final/READMD.md

 2_2_Default_Environment.RData

     This is an enivornment created from 2_1_Default_Code.R.
-    It really isn't needed this environment only takes seconds to finish.
+    This isn't needed the environment only takes seconds to finish.
 It is here to be consistant.

 3_1_SVM_Code.R